teesar/2420_1/README.md

 ![copy ip icon](image-29.png)

-4. Return to the terminal window you opened and paste the ** after the @ from your entry.
+4. Return to the terminal window you opened and paste the ip address after the @ from your entry.
 ![terminal entry sample image](image-30.png)